MENU

 Share

-Jennifer Martella has pursued her dual careers in architecture and real estate since she moved to the Eastern Shore in 2004.
-Her award winning work has ranged from revitalization projects to a collaboration with the Maya Lin Studio for the Children’s Defense Fund’s corporate retreat in her home state of Tennessee.
+Contributor Jennifer Martella has pursued dual careers in architecture and real estate since she moved to the Eastern Shore in 2004.
+She has reestablished her architectural practice for residential and commercial projects and is a real estate agent for Meredith Fine Properties.
+She especially enjoys using her architectura

 Share